campattison/zotero_bot/README.md

 ## Example Questions

-- "What does [author] say about [topic]?"
+- "What are the major approaches to value alignment in the most recent technical safety papers in my library?"
+- "Synthesize the key arguments for and against digital minds having moral status across my collection"
+- "Compare formal verification methods applied to AI systems in papers published in the last two years"
+- "What theoretical frameworks are emerging to address the interpretability problem in deep learning models?"
-- "Summarize the main findings in my papers about [topic]"
+- "Trace the evolution of arguments about AI governance structures in my papers from 2020-2023"
-- "Compare different views on [topic] across my papers"
-- "What methods are used to study [topic] in my library?"
+- "Identify the methodological approaches used to evaluate safety benchmarks across my technical papers"

 ## Common Issues